Buying a House made simple

 There are two types of title in Ireland, one known as Land Registry title (Registered) and the other known as Registry of Deeds title (Unregistered).
 It is an accident of history as to which system any property falls into.

 Each owner of property that is registered in the Land Registry has a unique folio number.
 This document records the name and address of the owner, a description of the property and a map of the property known as the file plan, together with details of any mortgages registered against the property.
 A folio is conclusive evidence of the person’s ownership of the property but not of it’s exact boundaries.
 The Land Registry is the modern system of land registration.
 The title is state guaranteed and has an integrated mapping system.
 The registration fees for Land Registry are more expensive than for Registry of Deeds.
-Ask Frank and he will explain.
+Ask Ethna and she will explain.

 Registry of Deeds.